circleci/circleci-docs/jekyll/_cci2/caching.md

 {% raw %}myapp-{{ checksum "package-lock.json" }}{% endraw %}
 ```

-will output a unique string to represent this key.
+The above example will output a unique string to represent this key.
 Here, the example is using a [checksum](https://en.wikipedia.org/wiki/Checksum) to create a unique string that represents the contents of a `package-lock.json` file.

 So, for the sake of demonstration, the above example might put out a string that looks like so: